 Nurse practitioners play an essential role in healthcare, providing expert, compassionate care across specialties like family medicine, pediatrics, and psychiatry.Â

-In this guide, we’ve pulled together salary data from reliable sources like Salary.com and the Bureau of Labor Statistics, along with advice from OnCall Solutions’ staffing experts, to give you a clear picture of NP pay trends and share practical tips to help you maximize your earnings.
+In our updated salary guide for 2026, we’ve pulled together data from reliable sources like ZipRecruiter and the Bureau of Labor Statistics, along with advice from OnCall Solutions’ staffing experts, to give you a clear picture of NP pay trends and share practical tips to help you maximize your earnings.

 Current Trends in NP Compensation